 The Company submitted its application for a Concomitant Environmental License ("LAC", or Licença Ambiental Concomitante) for the Bandeira operation in November 2023.
-The LAC is particularity of pegmatite deposit operations.
-Depending on the scale, they don't need a three-phase license process which involves the Preliminary License (LP - Licença Prévia) and the Installation License (LI - Licença de Instalação); which precede the final Operating License (LO - Licença de Operação).
-The State of Minas Gerais has recognized its properties as "priority projects".
-LAC approval would result in the environmental and social license together with an authorization to begin construction.
-The Minas Gerais State Department of Environment and Sustainable Development ("SEMAD") has issued a favourable technical report recommending the approval of the LAC.
-This is a critical step towards securing the final environmental license necessary to begin construction and operations at Bandeira.
-In the report, SEMAD recommended a granting of the environmental license for underground lithium mining of pegmatites, a mineral treatment unit, reject/waste pile management and fuel storage and supply infrastructure for operational use.
+The LAC licensing process is designed to support low capacity critical mineral projects with a streamlined format to ensure speed to production.
+The license is comprised of a preliminary license (LP - Licença Prévia), an installation license (LI - Licença de Instalação), and an Operating License (LO - Licença de Operação).
+In March 2025, the Minas Gerais State Department of Environment and Sustainable Development ("SEMAD") issued a favourable technical report recommending the approval of the LAC.
+The next stage of the process is a vote by the COPAM committee (state council for environmental policy) which would grant approval of the LAC license.
+Prior to the vote, the state is reviewing its requirements with respect to the LAC process and a final decision on the LAC framework is expected in due course.
 Upon final approval, the LI will be valid for 4 years while the LO will be valid for 10 years contingent upon compliance with regulatory conditions.